 How can we safely, properly and confidently care for patients who are diagnosed with a blood clot?

 August 2011- August 2012

 Lead Service Designer/ Design Researcher

 We created new patient education materials and videos that were distributed across all Mayo Clinic locations.
 We created a successful crowdsource idea challenge that resulted in two ideas being prototyped.
 We reached consensus on treatment across providers at different Mayo Clinic locations.

-I was the service designer on a three person team of a project manager and clinical coordinator.
-We provided funding and support to people within Mayo who had innovative ideas.
-The Chief Patient Safety Officer and Administrator of Quality Management came to our team to help create a smart, lean system to appropriately identify and treat patients with acute VTE effectively and efficiently.
+The Chief Patient Safety Officer and Administrator of Quality Management came to our team to help create a lean system to appropriately identify and treat patients with acute VTE effectively and efficiently.

 I started with understanding the current landscape by conducting an extensive literature review, interviewing 32 clinical staff, 31 patients and observing in multiple clinical units across Mayo Clinic locations (MN, WI, FL, AZ).
 I then mapped patient flows and synthesized insights from my interviews and research.

-Our team wrapped up the year with a summit that brought together the most important providers, nurses and quality change agents who would be able to continue the work forward.
-Myself, the Chief Patient Officer and Administrator of Quality co-facilitated various activities throughout the day.
-While patients were not able to be apart of the workshop we made their presence felt and referred to them frequently throughout the day through the use of posters hanging around the room.
+Our team wrapped up the year with a summit the Chief Patient Officer and Administrator of Quality, and I co-facilitated various activities throughout the day.
+While patients were not able to be at the workshop we made their presence felt and referred to them frequently throughout the day through the use of posters hanging around the room.